chef/chef-web-docs/chef_master/source/resource_group.rst

 ``group_name``
    **Ruby Type:** String | **Default Value:** ``'name'``

    The name of the group.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See "Syntax" section above for more information.

 ``ignore_failure``
    **Ruby Types:** true, false | **Default Value:** ``false``